nus-cs2113-AY2021S2/ip/docs/README.md

 Now you have 10 tasks in the list.
 ```

-### 2. Deleting todos, deadlines and events
+### 2. Deleting todos, deadlines and events: `delete`

-Should a user want to remove a task, deletion can be done
+Deletes a task at the given index

 ### Usage

-### `delete`

-Deletes a specified task at the given index

 Format: `delete [index]`